MarshMeadow/syncler-guide/README.md

 Q/A 1: "do i need premium?"

-- A: "installed all the packages but keeps saying 0 sources found.
+- Q/A: "installed all the packages but keeps saying 0 sources found.
 Is this cus i need premium?"

 Q/A 2: "Syncler+ Help":